OfficeDev/VBA-content/VBA/Outlook-VBA/articles/how-to-cut-text-from-one-text-box-and-paste-it-on-another.md

 ---
-title: How to: Cut Text from One Text Box and Paste it on Another
+title: "How to: Cut Text from One Text Box and Paste it on Another"
 keywords: olfm10.chm3077171
 f1_keywords:
 - olfm10.chm3077171